RACE BRIEFING

 RELAY SWIMMERS

-Before the start: Put your after-swim clothing into the GREEN clothing bag and deposit it in the pick-up zone on the Relay handover area, or hand over your bag to the cyclist, who then can take your bag to the transition zone and return it to the swimmers there.
+Before the start: Put your after-swim clothing into the RED clothing bag and deposit it in the pick-up zone on the Relay handover area, or hand over your bag to the cyclist, who then can take your bag to the transition zone and return it to the swimmers there.

 RELAY CYCLIST